Idkbythispoint/NatLang/README.md

 ---

+## Compiling

+To compile your project, run the main.py file, select your .lang file, your model to use (it may ask for your OpenAI Key), and where to save it to.
+Give it some time, and it should create a new Python script!

 ## Contributing

 We welcome contributions to NatLang!
 Please feel free to submit issues or pull requests on the GitHub repository to improve the language or its documentation.